A sequential linear complementarity problem method for generalized Nash equilibrium problems: A merit function and its descent property for GNEPs

-We now introduce a condition for the KKT system of a GNEP.
-This condition plays a crucial role in guaranteeing that the merit function we construct is indeed decreasing along the direction obtained by solving the LC subproblem.
+We now introduce a key condition for the KKT system of a GNEP, which guarantees the descent of the merit function along the direction obtained by solving the LC subproblem.